indrang21/Data_Cleaning_Queries_using_sql/README.md

 # Data_Cleaning_Queries_using_sql

-The project involves the exploration and cleaning of data from the dataset regarding the data professionals using SQL queries.
+This project focuses on data cleaning and exploration using SQL queries for a dataset related to data professionals.

 ### The project covers
 * Standardize Date Format